WesleyBryie/ChumBucket/wiki/megathread/games.md

 **Use an adblocker like uBlock Origin before visiting any of the linked sites.**

 ❗ Scene groups (such as CODEX, CPY, SKIDROW, RELOADED, HOODLUM, etc) do not have public websites.
 If you find a site using the name of a scene group, they are impersonators.
-Beware of these sites as they tend to package their releases with malware (2 notable exceptions are skidrowreloaded.com and skidrowrepacks.com, which are fine to use).
+Beware of these sites as they will tend to package their releases with malware (2 notable exceptions are skidrowreloaded.com and skidrowrepacks.com, which are fine to use).
 [What is "The Scene"](https://old.reddit.com/r/Piracy/comments/32isgo/noobpirate_what_is_a_scene_cracktorrent/)?

 &nbsp;